 Stallone had a difficult childhood.
 Both he and younger brother Frank were adversely affected by their parents’ hostile relationship, which later ended in divorce.
+Sylvester spent some of his earliest years in foster care.
+When Stallone was around five years old, his father moved the family to the Washington, D.C. area where he started his own beauty parlor chain.
+Stallone lived in Maryland for years, staying with his father after his parents' divorce in 1957.
+He struggled emotionally and academically, and was expelled from several schools.

-Sylvester spent some time in foster care.
-He eventually ended up in Philadelphia, living with his mother and her second husband.
-There Stallone struggled emotionally and academically.
-After his expulsion from several schools, he attended a special high school for troubled youth.
+A few years later, Stallone went to live with his mother and her second husband in Philadelphia.
+There he attended a special high school for troubled youth.
 After graduation, Stallone eventually went on to college.
-First, he attended the American College in Switzerland where he studied drama.
+First, he attended the American College in Switzerland, where he studied drama.
 Stallone then went to the University of Miami, again choosing to focus on the dramatic arts.
-He left school before completing his degree to go to New York City to pursue an acting career.
+He left school before completing his degree to move to New York City to pursue an acting career.

 While he waited for his acting career to take off, Stallone worked all sorts of jobs to make ends meet.
-He cleaned up the lions’ cages at the Central Park Zoo, ushered at a movie theater, and even made an appearance in an adult film called A Party at Kitty and Studs (1970).
+He cleaned up the lions’ cages at the Central Park Zoo, ushered at a movie theater and even made an appearance in an adult film called The Party at Kitty and Stud's (1970).
 A few uncredited parts in mainstream films, such as Woody Allen’s Bananas (1971) and Klute (1971), soon followed.
 He had a more substantial role playing a tough guy in the 1974 independent film The Lords of Flatbush with Henry Winkler and Perry King.
 Around this time, Stallone married Sasha Czack.